 While there are many carrier options on the market, there are risks associated with each that should be considered.
 Baby slings can leave your baby more prone to ending up in what’s called a ‘C shape’ or chin to chest, leaving them at risk for suffocation.
 As with any baby carrier, the rules of babywearing safety remain the same.
 Following all the rules of T.I.C.K.S, a baby sling must be worn snugly, and your baby’s chin should never be on their chest.

 As important as it is to keep baby safe when using a carrier, it’s just as important that parents are safe too.
 When a carrier is worn incorrectly, parents or caregivers can end up with back and upper body strain.
 That’s why it’s important to find a carrier that’s comfortable for both you and your baby, and if possible, find a baby carrier with built-in back and lumbar support like Tushbaby.

 If you’ve got a baby that loves to get up, then down, then back up again, you know that getting your baby in and out of a complex carrier just isn’t realistic.
 The Tushbaby carrier can provide back support and the ability to get your baby up and down without getting in and out of a complex carrier.

 The best baby carriers are the ones that keep your baby safe while saving your back.
-An ergonomic baby carrier should evenly distribute the baby's weight and not put unnecessary pressure on the wearer’s back and shoulders.
+A streamlined baby carrier should evenly distribute the baby's weight and not put unnecessary pressure on the wearer’s back and shoulders.
 The Tushbaby carrier does just that, and so much more.
 From avoiding back pain or injury with Tushbaby to utilizing storage pockets built into the carrier, Tushbaby defines safety, practicality, and mobility in the world of baby carriers.
 It even folds up for easy storage—the reasons you need it will continue to grow the more you use it.